Donders-Institute/dicom-dataflow/README.md

 Those services are provided as [docker](http://docker.com) containers.

-Note: The service for streaming data from the PACS server to project storage and data archive is provided as a separate package called `streamer`.
-It can be found in [this repository](https://github.com/Donders-Institute/streamer).
+Note: The service for streaming data from the PACS server to project storage and data archive is provided as a separate package called __Streamer__.
+See [this repository](https://github.com/Donders-Institute/streamer).

 ## Requirements